top of page

 Mountains to Sea Conservation Trust

-Aloha mai kākou!
-I’m Tema’uonukuhiva (Tema’u) Te’ikitekahioho-Wolff, from Puna, Hawai’i.
-I’ve lived in Aotearoa since 2017.
-Raised in a Hawaiian language immersion school, I studied Marine Science and Hawaiian Studies at the University of Hawai’i at Hilo and earned a Master’s in Māori and Pacific Development from the University of Waikato in 2021.
-I speak English, Hawaiian, Marquesan, and Te Reo Māori.
-Now living in Karikari Peninsula, I’m passionate about integrating Indigenous knowledge and science in my work to restore local waterways.
+Tema’uonukuhiva (Tema’u) Te’ikitekahioho-Wolff, (Puna, Hawai’i) has lived in Aotearoa since 2017, and now lives on the Karikari Peninsula.
+Raised in a Hawaiian language immersion school, Tema’u studied Marine Science and Hawaiian Studies at the University of Hawai’i at Hilo and earned a Master’s Degree in Māori and Pacific Development from the University of Waikato in 2021.
+Tema’u is multilingual (speaking English, Hawaiian, Marquesan and Māori) and is passionate about integrating Indigenous knowledge and science to restore local waterways.

 Based in Northland